PAAT (protein): Expression Quantitative Trait Loci (eQTLs)

-Several expression quantitative trait loci (eQTLs) have been associated with PAAT, demonstrating regulatory influence in specific tissues.
-For instance, the variant chr10_123305622_C_A_b38 shows a strong negative normalized effect score (NES: -1.0) in EBV-transformed lymphocytes, while chr10_123424873_AT_A_b38 displays a positive NES (0.86) in the esophagus muscularis.
-Notably, variants in the brain, including the caudate and cerebellar hemisphere, show negative regulatory effects, consistent with the gene's regional expression patterns.
-Additionally, a positive effect in the testis (NES: 0.39) further supports its reproductive tissue specificity.
+Several eQTLs regulate PAAT expression in a tissue-dependent manner.
+The variant chr10_123305622_C_A_b38 has a strong negative normalized effect score (NES: −1.0) in EBV-transformed lymphocytes, while chr10_123424873_AT_A_b38 shows a positive NES (0.86) in the esophagus muscularis.
+Brain-region variants, including those in the caudate and cerebellar hemisphere, exert negative regulatory effects.
+A testis-specific positive eQTL (NES: 0.39) is also present.
+Some eQTL-affected tissue, such as EBV-transformed lymphocytes and esophageal tissue, is not well represented at the protein level, which may reflect disease- or context-specific regulatory activity.

-While some tissues affected by polar eQTLs (such as EBV-transformed lymphocytes and the esophagus) are not strongly represented in protein-level data, these regulatory variants may suggest disease-specific or context-dependent functions, particularly in immune or epithelial cell types.

 Protein Expression

-Immunohistochemical staining data provide insight into PAAT protein localization, with strong cytoplasmic positivity observed in two tissues: the testis and pancreas.
-In the testis, expression is localized to subsets of cells within the seminiferous ducts, while in the pancreas, staining is prominent in exocrine glandular cells.
-These results suggest tissue-specific functional roles at the protein level, despite more ubiquitous gene expression.
+Immunohistochemical data show cytoplasmic staining in the testis and pancreas.
+Testicular expression is confined to subsets of cells within the seminiferous ducts; pancreatic expression is prominent in exocrine glandular cells.
+PaxDb places PAAT protein abundance near the proteome average, with higher levels in the brain, testis, lymph nodes, and ovaries, which are broadly consistent with the RNA expression data.

-Data from PaxDb indicate that PAAT protein abundance is approximately average relative to the human proteome, with higher levels in the brain, testis, lymph nodes, and ovaries.
-This aligns with RNA expression data, suggesting that PAAT maintains a consistent presence at both the transcript and protein levels across key tissues involved in neurological, reproductive, and immune functions.